wiseodd/wiseodd.github.io/src/content/post/2018-07-23-mayer-vietoris-sphere.md

 ---
-title: "Reduced Betti number of sphere: Mayer-Vietoris Theorem"
+title: 'Reduced Betti number of sphere: Mayer-Vietoris Theorem'
-description: "A proof of reduced homology of sphere with Mayer-Vietoris sequence."
+description: 'A proof of reduced homology of sphere with Mayer-Vietoris sequence.'
 publishDate: 2018-07-23 10:00
 tags: [math]
 ---